Roma Wani | Honorary General Secretary, Indian Red Cross Society, J&K

 Roma Wani wears many hats.
-A homeopathy doctor, a skilled administrator (She is a KAS) with important assignments like Health and Family Welfare, Sericulture, World Bank projects and currently Honorary General Secretary, Indian Red Cross Society, J&K .
+A homeopathy doctor, a skilled administrator (She is a KAS) with important assignments like Health and Family Welfare, Sericulture, World Bank projects, and currently Honorary General Secretary, Indian Red Cross Society, J&K .
 But the closest to her heart is her role as mentor, friend, philosopher and guide to thousands of people across the state through The Inner Call, a forum she founded for Evolution, Development & Awareness and promoting human values.
-Having worked in various capacities in the Valley for decades, she has touched many lives with her personal interest to improve the lot of Kashmiris from all walks of life.
-In a candid chat with our editor Rubina Sushil she speaks about her vision, hope and aspirations for her beloved Valley and its people.
+Having worked in various capacities in the Valley for decades, she has touched many lives with her personal interest to improve a lot of Kashmiris from all walks of life.
+In a candid chat with our editor Rubina Sushil she speaks about her vision, hope, and aspirations for her beloved Valley and its people.

 Do you think development in the state has been slower when compared to other regions in the country?

 For development, we have to pay a price.
 Otherwise, we cannot develop.
 But if we develop fast it’s not healthy.
 Some negative things happen when development is fast like substance abuse among youth, social networking which is used in a negative manner, less control of parents.
 If development was a little slow, we would not feel the harsh results.
 In J & K I see a definite change in some areas for the better, but in some areas, it’s not so good.
 Education and literacy are up.
 On the downside, there is substance abuse amongst the youth which could turn into a big problem in the future.

 What in your opinion could be the reason for the people who migrated from the State not wanting to return?